-Evidence can be many things, the main type of evidence generally used in court is sworn testimony given by witnesses or parties.
-Other kinds of evidence include pictures, videos, emails, text messages, medical records, criminal records, web history, education records, etc. Sometimes testimony alone is not enough to establish proof because often there is conflicting testimony from two different parties, this is when additional evidence such as the ones listed above are more useful.
+Evidence can be many things; the primary type of evidence generally used in court is sworn testimony given by witnesses or parties.
+Other evidence includes pictures, videos, emails, text messages, medical records, criminal records, web history, education records, etc. Sometimes testimony alone is not enough to establish proof because often there is conflicting testimony from two different parties; this is when additional evidence such as the ones listed above are more valuable.

-The 3 standards of proof from hardest to prove to easiest to prove are: beyond a reasonable doubt, clear and convincing evidence, and preponderance of evidence.
+The three standards of proof from the most complex to prove to easiest to prove are: beyond a reasonable doubt, clear and convincing evidence, and preponderance of the evidence.

 Beyond a reasonable doubt:

 Beyond a reasonable doubt is the highest standard of proof.
-It is the standard of proof used in criminal cases because of the severity of criminal cases and consequences involved.
+It is the standard of proof used in criminal cases because of the severity of criminal cases and the consequences involved.
 Most crimes are punishable by jail AND fine.
 Beyond a reasonable doubt means that for a person to be convicted of a crime, the State must prove beyond a reasonable doubt that the person committed the crime.
-If there is any reasonable doubt whatsoever, even if it means a one in a million chance the person did not commit the crime because an issue raises doubt, as long as the doubt is reasonable, then the person must be found innocent.
+Suppose there is any reasonable doubt whatsoever, even if it means a one in a million chance the person did not commit the crime because an issue raises doubt, as long as the doubt is reasonable.
+In that case, the person must be found innocent.

 Clear and convincing:

-Clear and convincing evidence is the standard of proof used in family law cases.
-Although this standard of proof is easier to establish than beyond a reasonable doubt, it is still a higher standard than preponderance of evidence.
+Clear and convincing evidence is the standard used in family law cases.
+Although this standard of proof is more accessible to establish than beyond a reasonable doubt, it is still a higher standard than the preponderance of the evidence.
 To prove something by clear and convincing evidence, the judge or jury must be pretty convinced about the point being argued.

 Preponderance of evidence:

-Preponderance of evidence is the easiest standard of proof to establish and it is used in civil cases.
-To prove something by preponderance of evidence, one must prove that something happened more likely than not.
-This means even if both parties are believable, and one party may be just a slight thin hair more believable than the other, the more believable party wins, which is not the case in clear and convincing and definitely not the case in beyond a reasonable doubt.
+The preponderance of the evidence is the most accessible standard of proof to establish, and it is used in civil cases.
+To prove something by a preponderance of the evidence, one must prove that something happened more likely than not.
+This means even if both parties are believable, and one party may just have a fine thin hair more believable than the other, the more believable party wins, which is not the case in clear and convincing and not the case beyond a reasonable doubt.